e-oj/Language-Classifier/README.md

 Two classification methods are used by this program.

 #### Decision Tree:
 A decision tree is built using the training data.
 Entropy is used as a measure of impurity in a given set, and the Information gain algorithm is used to split the data by features.
 The decision tree can be assigned a maximum depth to restrict its growth.
+[More on decision trees](https://www.geeksforgeeks.org/decision-tree/)

 #### AdaBoost:
 A boosted ensemble of decicion stumps (decision trees with a depth of 1) is built using the training data.
 Every instance of data is assigned a weight (forming a distribution) and the AdaBoost algorithm is used to adjust the weight of each instance before the next stump in the ensemble is created.
-Check out [this article](https://towardsdatascience.com/boosting-algorithm-adaboost-b6737a9ee60c) for more on AdaBoost.
+[More on AdaBoost](https://towardsdatascience.com/boosting-algorithm-adaboost-b6737a9ee60c).

 <br>